Sugarpie269/Deckbuilder_RTS/ProjectDocument.md

 - The two camera controller types and their logic.
 We had issues with position lock limiting the player view, but the mouse-focus camera was too fast for some players and we could not get lerping to work, so we allowed the user to switch between them.
 - The correspondance of colors in the UI text to the game elements (matter currency label should be in the color of matter resource nodes, for example)
 - Screen shakes on damage.

+**Liam:** Many of the changes I did would fall under this category, I would say:

+*Audio implementation in general* - While Navya procured the audio assets, I added the actual code needed to make them play at proper times.
+This includes when a swarmling/boss/player gets hit, when a card is drawn or the discard is added back to the draw pile, and when a card is played (each card type has a unique sound).
+This kind of audio is critical for game feel, increasing the satisfaction the player gets from general input and actions.

+*UI indicators when resources/HP are gained/lost* - Not only is it important for the player to know exactly how much they've gained/lost of a particular resource, but it's also important for that knowledge to be imparted in such a way that the player notices it immediately.
+I added indicators near the resources/HP themselves, that show up whenever the numerical value changes.
+This way, the player knows exactly how much they gained/lost from a particular action.